Your ad could be here - Reach CV/ML engineers

 were initially designed for street scenes, they have shown surprising utility in other domains like Optical Character Recognition (OCR), potentially by adding complex occlusions or lighting variations.

-- These transforms combine information from multiple images, often used for style transfer-like effects or domain adaptation without complex generative models:
+Domain Adaptation: These transforms combine information from multiple images for style transfer-like effects:

 A.FDA

-: Modifies an image's histogram to match a reference image's histogram.- Use Case Example: If you have abundant data from CT Scanner A but limited data from Scanner B, you can use images from Scanner B as the "style" reference for
+Use Case Example: If you have abundant data from CT Scanner A but limited data from Scanner B, you can use images from Scanner B as the "style" reference for FDA

-- While Albumentations primarily focuses on per-image transforms, techniques that mix multiple samples within a batch are highly effective, especially for regularization.
-Implementing them typically requires custom dataloader logic or using libraries that integrate them, but they are highly recommended for certain tasks.
+While Albumentations focuses on per-image transforms, techniques that mix multiple samples within a batch are highly effective for regularization:

-- MixUp: Linearly interpolates pairs of images and their labels.
-Strongly recommended for classification.
-(Requires custom implementation or use libraries like timm that integrate it).
+- MixUp: Linearly interpolates pairs of images and their labels (strongly recommended for classification)

-- CutMix: Cuts a patch from one image and pastes it onto another; labels are mixed proportionally to the patch area.
-Effective for classification and detection.
-(Requires custom implementation).
+- CutMix: Cuts a patch from one image and pastes it onto another; labels are mixed proportionally to the patch area

-- Mosaic: Combines four images into one larger image.
-Common in object detection (e.g., YOLO).
-(Requires custom dataloader logic).
+- Mosaic: Combines four images into one larger image (common in object detection like YOLO)

 Step 7: Final Normalization - Standard vs. Sample-Specific 🔗